-For substance-type addiction information, go to the individual page for Katharine who offers counseling in this area.
+For substance-type addiction information, go to the individual page for Kerri-Anne, Kelly, or Katharine who each offer counseling in this area.

 You don’t understand why you get so angry at so many things.
 You want help and want to change.
 You hate that you cannot seem to control your anger and that you have hurt and disappointed those who matter the most to you.
 You have damaged their respect for you and your respect for yourself.

 That’s not the end of your story.
 It does not have to be that way.
 You have already taken the first step to regaining that respect and trust… you are here.
 Now it's time to take the next step.
 Contact us today and let us show you how good it can be when you gain control of your anger.
 We can help you to understand where your anger is coming from and we will teach you how to take control of it.

 Go to the individual pages for Meaghan, Mike, or Susan who each offer counseling in this area.